Expert guide to buying the best kitchen instant hot water dispenser, including recommendations of makes and a

 For today’s fast-paced, dinner-in-an-hour kitchen, an instant hot water dispenser offers the epitome of convenience.
 An instant hot water dispenser accelerates all kinds of kitchen tasks, from preparing hot drinks, soups,and sauces to warming baby bottles.
 It even melts wax and purges berry stains from clothing.
-Instant hot water dispensers take the lag time and the hassle out of these and many other tasks that would otherwise require boiling water on the stove.
+Instant hot water dispensers take the lag time and the hassle out of many chores that used to require boiling water on the stove.

 Hot water dispensers come in two main types:

 • Built-in hot water dispensers with under-sink tanks and sink-top spouts

 This type of instant hot water dispenser is a point-of-use water heater.
 It is a miniature electric water heater with storage tank inside the unit.
 The tank connects to a small sink-top spout that serves up the heated water.
-Many instant hot water dispensers also connect to a water filter, and some models deliver both hot and cold water at the sink.
+Many instant hot water dispensers also connect to a water filter.
+Or you can get a hot cold water dispenser that delivers both hot and cold water at the sink.

-Products sold by different manufacturers are very similar.
-They have an interior tank that holds water, and a heating element that heats the water.
+Products sold by different manufacturers vary only slightly.
+Inside the compact unit, all have an interior tank that holds water, and an electric heating element that heats the water.
 Types with a stainless steel interior tank will last longer than lower-priced models with a rubber bladder tank.

 A control dial on the outside of the unit allows you to tweak the temperature or turn the unit off.
 Instant water dispensers have a thermostat that automatically shuts off the heating element when the water in the tank reaches the set temperature.
 For more about how they work, see How a Hot Water Dispenser Works, below.